obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Plugins for Right-To-Left Languages.md

 ---
 aliases:
--
+- Plugins for RTL
 tags:
 - seedling
 publish: true
 ---

-# Plugins for RTL support
+# Plugins for Right-To-Left Languages

 %% Add a description below this line.
 It doesn't need to be long: one or two sentences should be a good start. %%
 #placeholder/description